-Ken Gause is the director of the International Affairs Group, a part of CNA's Center for Strategic Studies.
+Ken Gause is the director of Strategy, Policy, Plans, and Programs Division Special Projects, where he focuses on business development with combatant commands and the intelligence community.
 He is CNA's senior foreign leadership analyst and has spent the last 20 years developing methodologies for examining leadership dynamics of hard-target, authoritarian regimes.
 In particular, he is an internationally respected expert on North Korea who has written three books on North Korean leadership.
-His latest book is "North Korean House of Cards: Leadership Dynamics Under Kim Jong-un."
+His latest book is North Korean House of Cards: Leadership Dynamics Under Kim Jong-un.

 Leadership and opposing force analysis are core areas of expertise within CNA's Adversary Analytics Program, which Mr. Gause created, and is now infused into the work that SPP does.
 His work on foreign leadership dates back to the early 1980s with his work on the Soviet Union for the US government.
 Over the last three decades, he has devised analytical techniques used to understand adversary decision-making.
 These techniques span a five-tier set of methodologies that range from biographical analysis to studies on how to affect and shape an authoritarian or totalitarian regime's actions.
 These studies include a range of approaches, from sophisticated game design to proprietary analysis based on a "virtual network" of researchers around the world dedicated to providing analysis on regimes of interest, their leadership, and how they make decisions.